Is Renting a Home Better Than Buying?

 Many people have no option other than renting their home and will be tenants all their lives but even if you are in a stable enough financial position to choose, buying your own home may not always be the soundest decision.

-The decision whether to rent or buy is very much a lifestyle choice nowadays and the previous stigma associated with renting a home has practically disappeared.
-Several other factors as well as income now come into the equation and there will be periods in virtually everyone's lives when renting may be far the better option.
+The decision to rent or buy is very much a lifestyle choice nowadays and the previous stigma associated with renting a home has practically disappeared.
+Several other factors, as well as income, now come into the equation and there will be periods in virtually everyone's lives when renting may be the better option.

-Being a home owner will cost you more as you will have regular repairs and maintenance to carry out.
-For older properties there will also be unforeseen problems with the fabric of the building that will need to be addressed if and when they arise.
-There is also buildings insurance to pay which in a rented property would be the sole responsibility of the landlord.
+Being a homeowner will cost you more as you will have regular repairs and maintenance to carry out.
+For older properties, there will also be unforeseen problems with the fabric of the building that will need to be addressed if and when they arise.
+There is also buildings insurance to pay which for a rented property would be the sole responsibility of the landlord.
 Budgeting to run a rental property will thus be easier than if it were owned by you and your monthly outgoings will be more predictable.
-If you're not the sort of person who wants to take on the responsibility that inevitably comes with being a home owner then renting would be the better choice.
+If you're not the sort of person who wants to take on the responsibility that inevitably comes with being a homeowner then renting would be the better choice.

-The legal formalities and costs for purchasing a home are far more complex and expensive than setting up a tenancy agreement - you may even think you are signing your life away many times over with all the documentation a house purchase involves.
+The legal formalities and costs for purchasing a home are far more complex and expensive than setting up a tenancy agreement - you may even think you are signing your life away many times over with all the documentation a house purchase involves!
 You will also need to take out adequate life cover to pay off the mortgage should you die during the course of the term.
-Any decision to rent or buy should be made after much careful assessment of your financial position and be based on the predicted permanency of your employment.
+Any decision to rent or buy should be made after much careful assessment of your financial position and be based on current job security and income.

-Here are some handy calculators to help you gauge what suits your individual situation whichever side of the Atlantic you live upon: USA buying versus renting calculator or UK buying versus renting calculator
+There are some handy calculators to be found online to help you gauge what suits your individual situation whichever side of the Atlantic you live upon.

-There is often the option to buy a rental property from your landlord at some point if you have been his long-term tenant already and he may be happy to offer you the property at a sizeable discount if you have always been reliable and responsible and cared for the property as if it were your own.
+There is often the option to buy a rental property from your landlord at some point if you have been a long-term tenant already and they may be happy to offer you the property at a sizeable discount if you've always been reliable and responsible and cared for the property as if it were your own.

 © 2015 Stella Kaye